 Terms and Conditions May Apply—The Personal Data Protection Bill, 2019

 While technology has evolved leaps and bounds in recent years, the problem of privacy and data protection is one that has yet to be properly addressed.
-The newly revised Personal Data Protection Bill offers some respite to this problem.
+With everyone staying in during the lockdown, reliant on the internet for entertainment, education, and work, among other things, it is crucial for each user to understand their rights on the digital playground.
+The revised Personal Data Protection Bill offers some respite to this problem.
 However, it has come under much scrutiny by the public and the press alike for a variety of reasons.

 The step towards India’s first concrete law on personal data protection was initiated in August of 2017 with the formation of an expert committee, headed by retired Supreme Court Judge, Justice B. N. Srikrishna.
 With inputs from the members of the government, academia, and industry, they were able to provide a comprehensive draft of what was to be the Personal Data Protection Bill (PDP).
 Oddly enough, when the bill was approved by the Cabinet and presented before the Lok Sabha, it was tweaked and laid bare of the safeguards that the Srikrishna Committee had proposed against exploitation of personal data by the government.
 Among these being the removal of the explicit mention that such exemptions must adhere to the Supreme Court’s privacy judgement of 2017.
 The judgement mandates that the government declare specific objectives for collecting and using private data according to the procedure laid down.
 In an interview with The Economic Times, Justice Srikrishna criticised the bill, calling it the “most dangerous” act and a footstep towards an Orwellian society, which is characterised by a brutal policy of draconian control exerted by propaganda, surveillance, disinformation, and political doublespeak.